tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-r/data-structures.md

 * ```logical``` - These are boolean values so ```TRUE```/```T``` or ```FALSE```/```F```.
 * ```complex``` - complex number such as ```1+6i```

+??? question "What data type do you think count data would be?"
+    - numeric
+    - character
+    - integer
+    - logical
+    - complex

 ## Data Structures

 So we have all this lovely data to play with and in R we typically organize in a few ways: